 “It’s just like the picture!”
 I felt light as a feather from the sense of relief.

-“Better than the picture.
+“It's better than the picture.
 Look at the size…it’s huge!!
 We can do this.”

 |Samson Post and Pulpit|

 All of the brightwork, the mahogany and stainless trim, was freshly varnished and polished.
 The place looked like a new penny.
 The only areas which hadn't been touched were the back deck and parquet floor inside.
 I liked the weathered-grey look outside; but the parquet would definitely take time to refinish.